penghuili/Encrypt37App/README.md

 # Encrypt37 - Encrypt and share

-End-to-end encrypt your texts and files, and get the raw result.
+End-to-end encrypt text and files, and get raw result.

 **Open source, no tracking and free forever.**